M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

   - Add maxInv and minInv private fields in Part.java
   - Create new constructor in parts.java with maxInv and minInv
   - Create setters and getters -> setMaxInv getMaxInv, setMinInv getMaxInv
+  - Create TH in mainscreen.html to dispay min and max

 Task H: Add validation for between or at the maximum and minimum fields.
 The validation must include the following: